Blog of Erwyn van der Meer

 - Merge the metadata two-way (see details below).

-- Optionally download pictures from the selected Flickr set that do not have a matching picture in the local folder for users with a Flickr Pro account.
+- Optionally download pictures from the selected Flickr set that do not have a matching picture in the local folder.

 The application has a simulation mode in which no real updates take place.
 Use this mode first, if you are not sure if the automatic synchronization will do the right thing.